mjoshua97241/space-code-copilot/docs/PRD.md

 1. **Quick compliance snapshot**

-   - User loads a sample project (or uses preloaded data).
+   - User loads the built-in sample project.
    - System returns an issues list: which rooms/doors/corridors are non-compliant and why.

 2. **Explain a specific violation**

-   - User clicks “Room 101”.
+   - User clicks “Room 101” in the issues list.
    - System explains:
      - Which rule was violated.
      - What the requirement is.